Intagrow

 Features

-A growing garden represents time well spent
+A growing garden —> time spent off of device

 Collectible plant types unlocked through time goals